-- Assistant Professor of Comparative Literature and Italian
+- Associate Professor of Comparative Literature and Italian

 - AB, Brown University

 - PhD, University of California, Berkeley

 Stiliana Milkova works on nineteenth-century Russian and Bulgarian literatures, on contemporary Italian literature, on the relationship between literature, the visual arts, and architecture, and on literary translation.
 She has published scholarly articles on ekphrasis in Gogol, Tolstoy, and Dostoevsky, on Gogol’s Grand Tour, on the Bulgarian writer Konstantin Velichkov, and on Soviet literature.
 Her research on Italian writer Elena Ferrante has been published in American and Italian scholarly journals such as Italian Culture, California Italian Studies, Contemporanea, and Allegoria.
 Milkova has translated from Italian works by Alessandro Baricco, Antonio Tabucchi, Anita Raja, Dario Voltolini, and Andrea Raos, among others.
 Her book on Elena Ferrante is forthcoming.

 At Oberlin, Milkova teaches the introduction to Comparative Literature, as well as courses on literature and the visual arts, on literature and architecture, on the figure of the femme fatale, on contemporary Italian literature (both in Italian and in translation), and on literary translation.
 She has curated three teaching exhibitions at the Allen Memorial Art Museum: Italy on Paper; On the Threshold: Doors and Windows Represented; and Women Bound and Unbound.